Javiton2005/MiniScripts/README.md

 # MiniScripts
-This are mini scripts that i run in my vms
+This are mini scripts that i run in my vms adn container